 Too often misunderstood, digestive enzymes have such an important role in sustaining life that I thought I should clarify a couple of myths.

-1) Food intolerances and Indigestion are usually the result of enzyme deficiency and...
+1) Food intolerances and Indigestion are usually the results of enzyme deficiency and…

-Without enzymatic activity, life would be impossible because crucial reactions would be millions to billions of times slower without the lubricating catalytic effect of enzymes.
+Without enzymatic activity, life would be impossible because crucial reactions would be millions to billions of times slower without their lubricating catalytic effect.

 Where do enzymes come from?

-Many enzymes are produced by our body whereas other enzymes are provided by the food we eat but only raw foods contain food enzymes eg; fruit and vegetables.
-Modern day factory processing methods such as pasteurizing, chemically altering, canning and preserving destroy the enzymatic breakdown of our food.
+Many enzymes are produced by our body whereas other enzymes are provided by the food we eat.
+Only raw foods contain food enzymes e.g. fruit and vegetables.
+Modern-day factory processing methods such as pasteurizing, chemically altering, canning and preserving destroy the enzymatic breakdown of our food.
 (5)

-Without enzymes there is no life and where there is no life in food there are no enzymes present.
+Without enzymes, there is no life and where there is no life in food there are no enzymes present.
 Something worth remembering when choosing the types of food you eat.
-We will talk about this further shortly.
+We will talk about this further soon.